-- 1. Prepare one paper copy and obtain signatures from the Department Chair/Division Head, Registrar and College Dean. - 2.
-Submit the form to your College Curriculum Committee. - 3.
-After obtaining the signature of the College Curriculum Chair, send the paper copy to the current University Curriculum Committee Chair
+- Prepare one paper copy and obtain signatures from the Department Chair/Division Head, Registrar and College Dean. - Submit the form to your College Curriculum Committee. - After obtaining the signature of the College Curriculum Chair, send the paper copy to the current University Curriculum Committee Chair

-Send an identical (sans signatures) ELECTRONIC COPY and all supporting documentation in a single PDI Aviation Bill Noe Flight School College: Department/Division: Currer Contact Person: David Pittenger Phone 696-2818 CURRENT COURSE DATA: Commercial AMEL Add-On L ah Course Title (Current Title within Banner): Commercial AMEL Add-On L Alpha Designator/Number: AVSC 375 Credit Hours: 1 Term for which changes will be effective (Fill in with appropriate calendar year.): Fall 2023 Spring Summer Other Spring Summer Summer CHECKLIST/QUESTIONS: 1.
-Complete this three page form in its entirety and route through the depart - 1 a course involving: course title, alpha designator (see accompanying note number, course content, credit hours, or catalog description. to the section on the next page), course 2.
-If this change will affect other departments that require this course, pleas department and include it with this packet, as well as, the response receiv 3.
-If the changes made to this course will make the course similar in title or or · please send a memo to the affected department and include it with this p • from the affected department.
-4. List courses, if any, that will be deleted because of this change (must submit course deletion form): 4.
-List courses, if arry, that will be defected because of this change (mast submit ecourse detection formy.
-5. If the faculty requirements and/or equipment need to be changed upon a oproval of this proposal, attach a written estimate of additional needs.
-6. If library resources are deemed inadequate, include in the rationale a plan to overcome this.
-The plan must include the cost as stated by the Dean of Libraries.
+4. Send an identical (sans signatures) ELECTRONIC COPY and all supporting documentation in College: Aviation Department/Division: Bill Noe Flight Scho Contact Person: David Pittenger Phone 696-2818 CURRENT COURSE DATA: Course Title (Current Title within Banner): d-On Lab Alpha Designator/Number: AVSC 375 Credit Ho ours: Term for which changes will be effective (Fill in with appropriate calendar year.): Fall $\frac{2023}{}$ Spring Summer Other CHECKLIST/QUESTIONS: Complete this three page form in its entirety and route through the a course involving: course title, alpha designator (see accompany number, course content, credit hours, or catalog description.
+If this change will affect other departments that require this course department and include it with this packet, as well as, the respons.
+If the changes made to this course will make the course similar in please send a memo to the affected department and include it with the affected department.
+List courses, if any, that will be deleted because of this change (m) rse, please send a memo to the affected ase received from the affected department.
+In title or content to another department's courses, with this packet, as well as, the response received 5.
+If the faculty requirements and/or equipment need to be changed written estimate of additional needs.6.
+If library resources are deemed inadequate, include in the rational the cost as stated by the Dean of Libraries.
 SIGNATURES: (If disapproved at any level, do not sign.
 Return to previous signer.)
-Department Chair/Division Head: Nancy Ritter Date: 03/02/2023 Department Chair/Division Head: Nancy Ritter Registrar: Date: 3.6.2023 College Dean: Nancy Ritter for Bill Noe Date: 03/02/2023 College Curriculum Chair: David J. Pittenger Date: 1/26/2023 General Education Council Chair : Date: 0 / 0 4 University Curriculum Committee Chair: Date: 3.29.23 ıı
+Department Chair/Division Head: Nancy Ritter Date: 03/02/2023 Registrar: Date: 3.6.2023 College Dean: Nancy Ritter for Bill Noe Date: 03/02/2023 College Curriculum Chair: David J. Pittenger Date: 1/26/2023 General Education Council Chair : Date: University Curriculum Committee Chair: Jach Garrett Date: 3.29.23